patrykchodur/inzynierka_template/README.md

 ##### Include directives

 The source code of a new dissector must include at least these files:
-- `"config.h"` - generated during the compilation of a plugin
+- `"config.h"` - generated during the compilation of a plugin.
-- `<epan/packet.h>` - header file for `epan` dissectors library
+- `<epan/packet.h>` - header file for the `epan` dissectors library.

-Using custom libraries may require modifying the `CMakeLists.txt` file, but the C Standard Library should be accessible without any problems.
+Using custom libraries may require modifying the `CMakeLists.txt` file, but the *C Standard Library* should be accessible without any problems.

 ##### Protocol handle
-The protocol handle is used for registration of a new protocol.
-It is the first item to be added to the protocol tree (discussed later).
+The protocol handle is used for the registration of a new protocol.
+It is the first item to be added to the protocol tree (discussed [later](#dissect-function)).

 ```C
 static int proto_template_protocol = -1;